RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 curl -sS https://raw.githubusercontent.com/RedHatGov/serverless-workshop-code/main/kafka/kafka-topic.yml | sed "s/USER_NUMBER/$USER_NUMBER/" | oc delete -f -
 curl -sS https://raw.githubusercontent.com/RedHatGov/serverless-workshop-code/main/kafka/kafka-sink.yml | sed "s/USER_NUMBER/$USER_NUMBER/" | oc delete -f -
 ```

+## Summary

+You were able to setup your own Kafka Topic and tie a Serverless application to it.
+You sent messages to this topic through the command line as well as through a spammer utility.
+For each message, the Serverless application you configured would print out the message it received.
+When no messages were being sent from the topic, the Serverless application would idle and then be terminated, freeing up the resources it required.
+Conversely, when the topic was flooded with messages, more Serverless applications were spun up dynamically in order to handle the load.